 Is your child burnt out after senior year?
-A gap year can provide him or her the time to step back from the pressures of school and reset before returning to an even more rigorous college curriculum.
+A gap year can provide them the time to step back from the pressures of school and reset before returning to an even more rigorous college curriculum.

 Does your child want to explore the world before committing to an academic or professional track?
-A gap year might be the only chance he or she has to travel for a significant amount of time.
+A gap year might be one of the few, most opportune times to travel for a significant amount of time.

 Does your child need a little extra time to mature before starting college?
 A gap year can provide the time for your child to learn to live alone and gain some independence before college.

 Is your child undecided about what to study in college?
-He or she could take the year to do several internships and understand the working world so that your money is best spent on a college degree that makes sense for your child’s future.
+They could take the year to do several internships and understand the working world so that your money is best spent on a college degree that makes sense for your child’s future.

-Did your child get rejected from his or her dream school?
-Although many gap year students apply to college, get accepted, and then defer admission for a year, some students may choose to re-apply to colleges during their gap years.
-Their decision to take a gap year, to re-apply, and to do something meaningful with their time might make them stronger applicants.
+Did your child get rejected from their dream school?
+Although many gap year students apply to college, get accepted and then defer admission for a year, some students may choose to re-apply to colleges during their gap years.
+Their decision to take a gap year, to re-apply and to do something meaningful with their time might make them stronger applicants.

 Does your child want to become fluent in a foreign language?
 In our increasingly global world, foreign languages give any student an edge.
 A year immersed in another country can give your child the opportunity to become proficient in a foreign language.